keerthipujitha/Quiz-App/README.md

 If unsure, try to eliminate wrong answers first to increase your chances.

-Take your time — there’s no timer in the basic version, so think before you choose.
+Take your time — there’s no timer in the basic version, so think before you choose..